Helmi Krohn: Biography

 Krohn was born in Helsinki in 1871 to Julius Krohn.
 Her father's original language was German but he became a professor of Finnish literature.
 He died in a sailing accident when she was a teenager.
 Krohn's brother, Kaarle Krohn was a folklorist whilst her sister, Aino Kallas, was another noted writer.

-In 1892 Helmi Krohn married the politician Eemil Nestor Setälä and took the name Setälä.
-During the marriage she had written Surun lapsi (Child of Sorrow) which, as she later explained to a friend, prof. Zachris Castren, was as autobiographical as she dare.
-The book describes a woman who was surprised to find the “secrets of marriage.”
-The heroine, like Helmi, was annoyed that her parents had not told her about sexuality and what happened inside marriage.
-Helmi commented that writing the book had been a release for her.
+In 1892, Krohn married the politician Eemil Nestor Setälä and took the name Setälä.
+Architect and writer Salme Setälä was their daughter.
+During the marriage, Krohn had written Surun lapsi (Child of Sorrow) which, as she later explained to a friend, Prof. Zachris Castren, was as autobiographical as she dared.
+The book describes a woman who was surprised to find the "secrets of marriage."
+The heroine, like Krohn, was annoyed that her parents had not told her about sexuality and what happened inside marriage.
+Krohn commented that writing the book had been a release for her.
 She describes that book as a "child of joy".